netroby/fscrypt/README.md

     - `sudo yum install libblkid-devel pam-devel`
     - `pam` and `util-liux` packages for Arch

-Once this is setup, you can run `make fscrypt` to build the executable in the current directory.
+Once this is setup, you can run `make` to build the executable and PAM module in the current directory (the components can be built separately with `make fscrypt` or 'make pam_fscrypt').
 See the `Makefile` for instructions on building a static executable.
 The C libraries used by fscrypt will be dynamically linked by default.

 ## Running and Installing